Sean Monahan: Montreal Canadiens

 On August 18, 2022, Monahan was traded, along with a conditional first-round pick in 2025 to the Montreal Canadiens in exchange for future considerations.
 The Flames made the trade in order to create salary cap room to sign free agent Nazem Kadri.
 Monahan made his debut in the Canadiens' season-opening game on October 12, and scored his first goal for the team that night in what proved to be a 4–3 victory over traditional archrival the Toronto Maple Leafs.
 The occasion coincided with his birthday.
 Defying some expectations regarding his physical capabilities post-surgery, Monahan enjoyed a revival in his first two months with the Canadiens.
 In his return to Calgary on December 1, Monahan assisted on both of the team's goals in a 2–1 victory over the Flames, despite being in a walking boot prior as a result of a foot injury.

 Days later, after scoring a goal in an away game against the Vancouver Canucks, he exited due to discomfort.
-It was subsequently revealed that he would miss two to three weeks with a lower body injury.
+It was initially announced that he would miss two to three weeks with a lower body injury.
+However, Monahan's absence from the roster dragged on for months, with it eventually being indicated that he had suffered a setback in rehab.
+He ultimately played only 25 games for the Canadiens that season.
+He revealed that playing on his broken foot had caused him to develop a groin injury as a result of compensating for it.
+When asked about the decision to keep playing through his foot injury, Monahan said "I regret it, for sure.
+But, at the end of the day, it was my choice and I really wanted to play that game against Calgary.
+Looking at it now, I regret it.
+But, at the same time, I can't change anything."

+On June 20, 2023, Monahan signed a one-year extension with the Canadiens, with a salary of $1.985 million.

+Winnipeg Jets

+On February 2, 2024, Monahan was traded to the Winnipeg Jets in exchange for a first-round pick in the 2024 NHL entry draft as well as a conditional third-round pick in 2027.